excaliburjs/ludum-50/README.md

         npm run build:excalibur

-6. Build the project
+6. Build the project:

         npm run build

-7. Run the game locally with parcel
+7. Run the game locally with parcel:

         npm start

+8. Make your changes, commit directly to the 'main' branch, update your local copy with `git pull -r`, and then push to the remote repository.